-Don’t Leave Grounding Mat Design to Chance – Protect Your Workers!
+Don’t Take Chances with Grounding Mat Design – Protect Your Workers!

-It is important to remember that induced AC current is not the same as current caused by a lightning strike.
-By comparing the waveforms of the two events, and examining the characteristics of grounding mats, the magnitude of the difference is evident.
-Thus, a ground mat design may be adequate to address the voltage drop created by induced AC current, but be completely insufficient in limiting the over-voltage conditions created by a lightning strike.
+It is important to remember that induced AC current is much different than current caused by a lightning strike.
+Not only is the magnitude of lightning current much greater than that of induced AC, but the frequency content of lighting is also much higher, and this results in dramatic differences in the way grounding systems respond to each type of disturbance.
+A ground mat design may be adequate to address the voltage drop created by induced AC current but be completely insufficient in limiting the over-voltage conditions created by a lightning strike.
 For this reason, it is important to take both events into consideration when specifying a grounding mat to ensure worker safety.

 The basics of gradient control mats

 The purpose of a gradient control mat is to limit step and touch potentials to safe levels for workers.
 Step potential is the voltage between a worker’s feet when standing on the soil surface.
 It is based on a 1-meter separation between the worker’s feet, as specified by the NACE SP0177 standard.
 Touch potential is the voltage between two points with which a worker can come in contact.
 This is based on a worker reach of 1-meter, according to NACE SP0177.
 Typically, it is the voltage difference between where someone can touch the pipe and where their feet touch the ground.

 Gradient control mats are typically installed under a few inches of high resistivity washed stone in areas near pipelines where personnel may walk and come in contact with above-ground portions of the pipeline.
 The mat is electrically bonded to the pipe to minimize touch potentials.

 Three popular types of grounding mat designs are spiral wire, zig-zag and welded grid.